Reporting to the Ministry of Justice

 The law of 16 May 2023 is protecting whistleblowers working in the private or public sector who have acquired information concerning breaches in a work-related context (current, past or future employment relationship), including:

-• shareholders and persons belonging to the administrative, management or supervisory body of an undertaking, including non-executive members;
+- shareholders and members of an administrative, management or supervisory body of a company, including non-executive members;

 The protection also extends to: